 The Company's portfolio of investments is comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
-When the Company's investments held in the Trust Account are comprised of U.S. government securities, the investments are classified as trading securities.
+When the Company's investments held in the Trust Account are comprised of U.S. government securities.
 When the Company's investments held in the Trust Account are comprised of money market funds, the investments are recognized at fair value.
 Trading securities and investments in money market funds are presented on the balance sheet at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in net gain on investments held in Trust Account in the accompanying statement of operations.
-The estimated fair values of investments held in the Trust Account are determined using available market information.
+Gains and losses resulting from the change in fair value of these securities is included in net gain on investments held in Trust Account are determined using available market information.